boatshaman/aitFinal/README.md

 Diaries are old school.
 Pencil and paper with chronologically sorted events have little interest to our over stimulated 21st century brains.
 And what if you want to jump to a specific memory?
 I'm not sure about you but my diary doesn't have a table of contents...

-A solution to our problem lies in reinventing the diary from the ground up with: __Map Diary__ The map diary provides an easy way for users to organize their wonderful diary exerpts by locations on a map.
+A solution to our problem lies in reinventing the diary from the ground up with: __Map Diary__.
+The map diary provides an easy way for users to organize their wonderful diary exerpts by locations on a map.
 When wanting to look back at a single moment all one has to do is remember where it took place and sort through the memories they have recorded at those coordinates.